SNijanthan/Hungry-Hub/README.md

 - Added higher order component for restaurantCard to show veg restaurants
 - Created accordion to show completed list of restaurant dishes
 - Added toggle function to show and hide accordions
+- Context API added to avoid props drilling
+- Installed redux and redux toolkit (RTK) ( npm i redux ) ( npm i @reduxjs/toolkit )
+- Adding "Add to Cart" functionality to our app using redux store
+- Created Store => Configured with our App => Added slices into store